Guardian-Development/Finch-VideoProcessingFramework/Support/KafkaPublishingTool/README.md

 # Kafka Local Storage Tool

-A simple tool that allow the storing of a kafka topic to a local json file.
+A simple tool that takes a json file of ordered messages, and published them to Kafka to mock the publishing of a real service.
+You can use the KafkaLocalStorageTool to save a json file that this tool can make use of.

 ## Environment